erc-fhv/loadforecasting/README.md

     python src/loadforecasting_framework/model_trainer.py
     ```

-1. Generate figures and tables:
+1. Generate figures and tables or run the case study:

     Open and run either
     ```